jasongrimesdotcom/Seattle-DevOps-Meetup/.github/ISSUE_TEMPLATE/speaker-proposal-.md

 ## Support needed

-- [ ] I would like help from DevOpsDC organizers in reviewing and improving my talk
+- [ ] I would like help from Seattle DevOps Monthly organizers in reviewing and improving my talk
 - [ ] I'm good to go

 ## Other information we should know: